insidious-security/sidrose/README.md

 :

 # Make sure NOT to delete the "very-special-key", you'll need this to decrypt the data again.
-# The key is random generated and can be used only for the encypted contents its been created for.
+# The key is random generated and can be used only for the encrypted contents its been created for.

 Please note:
 # When using this code on larger directories then specified above this program wil not act as intended, use with caution.